shockry/remotrack-web/README.md

 `chrome://flags/#enable-experimental-web-platform-features`
 enable the highlighted flag, and restart Chrome.

+Clone this repo, and inside the project's root directory, run these in the terminal:

+`npm install` then `npm run bundle`

 You will also need a simple server to run it locally, you can use Python's little SimpleHTTPServer, run this from the project's root directory:

 `python -m SimpleHTTPServer 8000`